19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [Act 12 of 2013 wef 01/05/2013]

+[Act 33 of 2016 wef 01/01/2017]

+(5B) [Deleted by Act 33 of 2016 wef 01/01/2017]

+(5C) [Deleted by Act 33 of 2016 wef 01/01/2017]

+(5D) [Deleted by Act 33 of 2016 wef 01/01/2017]

+(5E) [Deleted by Act 33 of 2016 wef 01/01/2017]

-(5B) A woman who is or was a female employee or a self-employed woman shall not be entitled to claim any payment from the Government under subsection (5A) in respect of any period if —
+(6) Except as provided in subsections (6A) and (6B), a woman who is or was a female employee or a self-employed woman is not entitled to claim any payment from the Government under subsection (5A) if —

-(a) she is also a female employee who is entitled to absent herself from work or to receive payment from her employer under subsection (1), (1A), (1B), (1C), (1D), (1E) or (1F), in respect of the same confinement, regardless of whether she has forfeited her entitlement (or balance thereof) to absent herself from work or to receive payment from her employer under subsection (3) or (3A), as the case may be; or
+(a) she is also a female employee who is entitled to absent herself from work or to receive payment from her employer under subsection (1), (1A) or (1B), in respect of the same confinement, regardless of whether she has forfeited the whole or part of her entitlement to absent herself from work or to receive payment from her employer under subsection (3) or (3A), as the case may be; or

-(b) she is also a self-employed woman who is entitled to claim from the Government her loss of income under subsection (4), (4A), (4B) or (4C), in respect of the same confinement.
+(b) she is also a self-employed woman who is entitled to claim from the Government her lost income under subsection (4) or (4A), in respect of the same confinement.

+[Act 33 of 2016 wef 01/01/2017]

+(6A) Subsection (6) and section 12M do not disqualify a female employee from claiming payment from the Government under subsection (5A) in respect of any period when she is on leave of absence without pay granted by her employer at her request, if the leave is for a continuous period ending at least 12 months after the date of the delivery mentioned in subsection (5A).

-[Act 12 of 2013 wef 01/05/2013]
+[Act 33 of 2016 wef 01/01/2017]

-(5C) Notwithstanding subsections (3), (3A) and (5B), but subject to section 9A and any regulations made under section 20, a female employee whose employment is terminated upon the completion of her contract of service, before she has exercised, wholly or partly, her entitlement to absent herself from work or to receive payment from her employer under subsection (1), (1A), (1B), (1C), (1D), (1E) or (1F), shall be entitled to claim from the Government payment at her gross rate of pay for the applicable period in subsection (5D) if —
+(6B) Subsections (3), (3A) and (6) do not disqualify a female employee whose employment is terminated on the completion of her contract of service from claiming payment from the Government under subsection (5A) if she would have been entitled to absent herself from work or to receive payment from her employer under subsection (1), (1A) or (1B) had her employment not been so terminated.

-(a) her confinement occurs, or the estimated delivery date (as certified by a medical practitioner) for her confinement is, on or after 1st January 2013; and

-(b) she is entitled to absent herself from work or to receive payment from her employer under subsection (1), (1A), (1B), (1C), (1D), (1E) or (1F).

-[Act 12 of 2013 wef 01/05/2013]

-(5D) Where —

-(a) the child is delivered during a former female employee’s first or second confinement, the applicable period shall be determined by the formula 56 – N; and

-(b) the child is delivered during a former female employee’s third or subsequent confinement, the applicable period shall be determined by the formula 112 – N.

-[Act 26 of 2013 wef 01/04/2014]

-(5E) In subsection (5D), “N” means the total number of days in paragraphs (a) and (b) falling any time before the former female employee’s employment was terminated upon completion of her contract of service:

-(a) the days on which she has exercised her entitlement to absent herself from work or to receive payment under subsection (1), (1A), (1B), (1C), (1D), (1E) or (1F) or under section 76(1) or (1A) of the Employment Act (Cap.
-91); and

-(b) the days on which her entitlement to absent herself from work under this section has been reduced under section 12E(5) by virtue of her election for her child’s father to take shared parental leave and such election has not been revoked and the leave returned to her in accordance with section 12E, before her employment was terminated upon completion of her contract of service.

-[Act 26 of 2013 wef 01/04/2014]
+[Act 33 of 2016 wef 01/01/2017]

-(6) In subsections (1E), (1F) and (4C), “relevant event”, in relation to a female employee or self-employed woman who —

-(a) delivers a child who is not a citizen of Singapore at the time of his birth; and

-(b) is not lawfully married to the child’s natural father at the time the child is conceived or at any time after the child is conceived but before the child’s birth,

-means the later of the following events:

-(i) the child becomes a citizen of Singapore; or

-(ii) she becomes lawfully married to the child’s natural father.

-[9/2007 wef 01/03/2007]

 (7) In subsection (5A), “total income”, in relation to a period prescribed for the purposes of subsection (5A), means —